mhastu/bitlocksolver/README.md

 which happens more often in smaller maps.

-An infinitely expanded map with no obstacles is solved in _O_(_n_<sup>2</sup>), because only at the perimeter new positions can be found, which grows with the square of the radius.
+An infinitely expanded map with no obstacles is solved in _O_(_n_<sup>2</sup>), because only at the perimeter of new positions can be found, which grows with the square of the radius.

 An infinitely expanded map with no obstacles and height 1 is solved in _O_(_n_).